skypjack/entt/docs/md/resource.md

 ## Loaders

 A loader is responsible for _loading_ resources (quite obviously).<br/>
-By default, it's just a callable object that forwards its arguments to the resource itself.
+By default, it is just a callable object that forwards its arguments to the resource itself.
 That is, a _passthrough type_.
 All the work is demanded to the constructor(s) of the resource itself.<br/>
 Loaders also are fully customizable as expected.

 A custom loader is a class with at least one function call operator and a member type named `result_type`.<br/>
-The loader isn't required to return a resource handle.
-As long as `return_type` is suitable for constructing a handle, that's fine.
+The loader is not required to return a resource handle.
+As long as `return_type` is suitable for constructing a handle, that is fine.

 When using the default handle, it expects a resource type which is convertible to or suitable for constructing an `std::shared_ptr<Type>` (where `Type` is the actual resource type).<br/>
 In other terms, the loader should return shared pointers to the given resource type.
-However, this isn't mandatory.
+However, this is not mandatory.
 Users can easily get around this constraint by specializing both the handle and the loader.

 A cache forwards all its arguments to the loader if required.
 This means that